Major Social and Economic Indicators (2024)

 - Hong Kong was ranked by Canada's Fraser Institute first globally in its Economic Freedom of the World: 2024 Annual Report.

-- Hong Kong was recognised by the International Institute for Management Development World Competitiveness Yearbook 2024 as the fifth most competitive economies in the world.
+- Hong Kong was recognised by the International Institute for Management Development World Competitiveness Yearbook 2025 as the third most competitive economies in the world.

-- According to the World Trade Organization, Hong Kong ranked the tenth largest trading entity in the world in 2023.
+- According to the World Trade Organization, Hong Kong ranked the seventh largest trading entity in the world in 2024.

 Hong Kong's unique advantages in the Greater Bay Area